MenteMagica/Robuxfy/README.md

 1. Validates the `pictureUrl` length (max `2047` characters) and type (`profile` or `cover`).
 2. Inserts the URL into the `images` table.
-3. Updates the `users.picture_url` column with the inserted image id – honoring the foreign-key constraint you provided.
+3. Updates the `users.profile_picture` column with the inserted image id – honoring the foreign-key constraint you provided.
 4. Returns the image metadata along with the updated in-memory user.

 ### Filtering examples